Embedded Systems Rack

 - Easy to remove/replace/add devices

-This was a learning experience for me and I did a lot of things wrong that ultimately ended up changing.
-In the end, I had 7 different versions of the Embedded Systems Rack for the Raspberry Pi 2/3.
+This was a learning experience for me and I did a lot of things wrong and needed to make many change (7 variations in total) to come up with a design of the Embedded Systems Rack for the Raspberry Pi 2/3 that I liked.

 - Rack mount to standard 1u